Master of Commerce

 - Bachelor of Arts

-- Bachelor of Science in Economics or Finance, Computer Science or Management Science
+- Bachelor of Science in Economics or Finance, or Computer Science

 - or a bachelor's degree and relevant graduate diploma.